Indians win Game 3, take a 2-1 World Series lead

 - Game 4 is Saturday night in Chicago

-(CNN)The Cleveland Indians scored once, and that was enough.
+(CNN)The Cleveland Indians scored just one run, and their pitching staff once again made sure that was enough.

-Pinch hitter Coco Crisp had an RBI single in the top of the seventh inning, and the Indians escaped with a 1-0 win against the Chicago Cubs in Game 3 at Wrigley Field in Chicago, the first World Series game there in 71 years.
+Pinch hitter Coco Crisp had an RBI single in the top of the seventh inning, while four pitchers combined for the shutout, giving the Indians a 1-0 win against the Chicago Cubs in Game 3 at Wrigley Field in Chicago, the first World Series game there in 71 years.
+Cleveland leads the series two games to one.

+It's Cleveland's second shutout in this series and its fifth in 11 postseason games.
+The five shutouts is a Major League record for any team in a single postseason.

+"We needed something -- anything -- just to push a run across," Indians manager Terry Francona said.
+"Our staff made it hold up, which is a remarkable effort."

 In World Series history, the team winning Game 3 in a 1-1 series has gone on to win the championship 37 times (64.9%).